eshwanthkartitr/sih_draft/README.md

 Access Locally
 Open your browser at http://localhost:5173.

-Let me know if this works for you!
+Let me know about the 🐜🐜
+ok😇